Click here to receive a PDF version.

 As we mature throughout childhood, our brains gain more experiences and capacities, and we become more adept at predicting what will happen in a wide variety of situations.
 This tendency is essential for our survival.
 For example, it was important for our distant ancestors to be able to predict what a wild animal would do, based on a glimpse.
 Animals that look and act similarly tend (in our experience) to act predictably.
 It is important, for example, to be able to distinguish between a "domestic" dog and a "wild" one.
 Although at a first glance both look similar, their behavior towards us differs, and our experience helps to identify the difference.
 In a similar way, we depend on our experiences with family, close friends, distant acquaintances, and strangers to predict the outcome of social encounters.
 We are able to predict with very good probability, based on a glimpse of a person's clothing, posture, and a short conversation, what is happening in a person's "mind" and how the person will likely react to us: interested or not, friend or foe.
 Although such predictions may require much experience, and are not always correct, nevertheless we become adept at them.

 The reason we are adept at predicting the outcome of such an encounter is the dependency of our sensory perception on memory.
-Along with a perception of a flower, landscape, or person, we recall and associate them with similar perceptions from our past.
+Along with perceptions of a flower, landscape, or person, we recall and associate them with similar perceptions from our past.
 This is, luckily for us, the way the brain functions.
 We don't need to be motivated to learn in this manner.
 Our brain continuously builds collages from our many senses and stores the collage for future reference.
 Such experience is recalled (whether we are are aware of it or not) with every new sensation.
 Its mechanism in our brains may seem an almost miraculous adjustment to living in a complex world.
 This is prejudice.

 Unfortunately, although prejudice is necessary for the brain's minute-by- minute function, it causes our attention to be directed to some extent by our past, not entirely the present.
 Before we can link any new facts together to predict the outcome of a new situation, our experiences from the past take control.
 The reason is that our actual perception depends on experience.
 Therefore it takes sometimes quite a lot of new different experiences before our brain reorganizes to "see" things differently.
 This process of past controlling perception takes place not only in our mind's "awareness" but also at the level of a single neuron.